Saturday, 23 November 2019

 Winter is coming

-I have just read Ewan’s blog about Heather’s Dad and found it very moving.
-It is a sad time for Heather and the whole family and at Casa Anderson we are all thinking of them.
+Heather's Dad died yesterday, of Motor Neurone Disease.
+I have just read Ewan’s blog about his death and found it very moving.
+It is a sad time for Heather and the whole family, and at Casa Anderson we are all thinking of them.
 There is something very special about the love between fathers and daughters, and that love never ends.
 I know this.

 Everything else seems very trivial just now.
 Electioneering is revving up and I’m sure we will all be very tired of it soon.
 When I set off at 5.15 this evening to meet some friends for a meal it was already completely dark; we really are getting towards winter.